 About

-My methodological work mainly focuses on developing statistical and computational methods to model network and population structures (in dynamic and on a large scale).
-I study computational methods for modelling valued/weighted networks, especially for large networks with high edge variance, under the framework of exponential-family random graph models (ERGMs).
-In my other project, me and my collaborators develop imputation methods and algorithms for cross-tabulation data using Markov chain Monte Carlo and loglinear models, which can be applied to infer distributions of multiple demographic characteristics in small-areal units.
+Huang’s methodological work concentrates on developing mathematical, statistical, and computational methods to model network and population structures, dynamically and at a large scale.
+He has written about computational methods for valued/weighted network data under the framework of exponential-family random graph models (ERGMs), and models for longitudinal network analysis.
+He also develops imputation methods and algorithms for cross-tabulation data that are applicable to demographic data in small areal units.

 Contact